Check our Nature Notes for the latest western snowy plover updates!

 In addition, there are 11 areas on the Ocean Shore called Recreation Management Areas (RMAs).
 These areas front lands owned by other agencies or private citizens that may provide suitable nesting habitat.

-OPRD and its partners enact seasonal recreation restrictions in SPMAs and RMAs to protect plover nesting.
+OPRD and its partners enact seasonal recreation restrictions in shorebird conservation areas, SPMAs and RMAs to protect shorebirds.
 Keep in mind that only part of the beach is affected - the dry sand above the high tide line is set aside to either help nesting plovers, or to encourage them to start nesting.
 The wet sand still remains open to pedestrian and equestrian use.
-Dogs, vehicles, and kites are prohibited on SPMAs and RMAs with active nesting during the seasonal restriction.
-These activities are too risky to the birds; however, there are many beaches adjacent to the plover areas where
+Dogs, motorized and non-motorized vehicles (including bicycles), and kites are prohibited on SPMAs and RMAs with active nesting during the seasonal restrictions.
+These activities are too risky to the birds; however, there are many beaches adjacent to the plover areas where visitors can enjoy these forms of recreation.

-Seasonal recreation restrictions are based on the status of the SPMA or RMA.
+Seasonal recreation restrictions may occur within designated Shorebird Conservation Areas, which are comprised of Snowy Plover Management Areas (SPMAs) and Recreation Management Areas (RMAs).
+SPMAs are managed by OPRD and RMAs are managed by another agency.
+These restrictions are based on the plover occupancy status.
 Management areas where snowy plovers have exhibited breeding behavior are considered occupied; areas that may attract snowy plovers are considered unoccupied.

 Restrictions active from March 15 - September 15

-Dogs, kites, and vehicles prohibited; pedestrians and equestirans wet sand access only
+Dogs, kites, and motorized and non-motorized vehicles prohibited; pedestrians and equestirans wet sand access only (see maps for South Coast and see maps for North Coast)

 - Sutton Beach RMA (USFS)